WatForm/fortress/README.md

 ### Building Documentation
 Run `./gradlew javadoc`.

-## Running Fortress in Your Project
+## Use the Fortress library in your own project

 Follow the below instructions.
-Check out the `examples/` directory for some examples of this.
+Check out the `examples/` directory for some examples of how to use Fortress in your own project.

-1. Follow the steps for building Fortress.
+1. Follow the steps for building Fortress (above).
 2. Copy `build/distributions/fortress-2.0.tar` or `build/distributions/fortress-2.0.zip` (both archives contain the same files) to an appropriate location, such as a `libs` folder for your project.
 3. Unzip the archive.
 4. When compiling and running, ensure that the files from this archive are in your Java `classpath`.